Skip to Main Content

 Note on Field Experience and Relocating

-Students who are considering relocating are advised to contact their student success advisor prior to any decision to relocate in order to determine how relocation may impact progress in their program.
-Advisors can provide information and guidance on how relocating may result in possible changes, restrictions, and/or additional requirements affecting field experience.
+Students who are considering relocating are advised to contact their student success advisor or Tempo coach prior to any decision to relocate in order to determine how relocation may impact progress in their program.
+They can provide information and guidance on how relocating may result in possible changes, restrictions, and/or additional requirements affecting field experience.
 Each Board of Nursing and Higher Education Authority governs the field experience rules and regulations in their respective states, and students may be unable to complete field experience in the state in which they plan to relocate.
-While Walden is committed to working collaboratively with students to secure field sites across the United States, it is imperative that students contact their student success advisor immediately when considering relocating.
+While Walden is committed to working collaboratively with students to secure field sites across the United States, it is imperative that students contact their student success advisor or Tempo coach immediately when considering relocating.

 Note for Prospective Washington State Students